HiPrecy/Product-Information-LEO/2.User's Guide/3DTouch-Bltouch Installation/Install 3DTouch-Bltouch.md

 ## Print 3DTouch/BLtouch Dock

 The STL file is in this folder , its name is "BLtouch Dock.stl".
+And you can use "BLtouch Dock01.STL" file if your own extruder brace has conflict with "BLtouch Dock.stl".

 ## Installation Guide